Reviews You Can Rely On

 Larger profile

-Despite a much lower-than-average price, the Giro Ratio Mips delivered one of the best impact testing results.
-Our leader tester says this helmet “strikes an impressive balance of value and performance.”
+The Giro Ratio Mips delivered great impact test results at a price point substantially less than other high-end options.
+Our lead tester concluded that this helmet “strikes an impressive balance of value and performance, you don't need to spend big bucks to get great performance.”
 The Ratio Mips also includes a premium set of features but utilizes a cost-friendly hardshell construction to keep the price reasonable.
 The ventilation system has six adjustable vents, allowing you to micro-manage the airflow and temperature, a rare feature at this price point.
 The helmet uses a harness system for an adjustable fit, controlled by an oversized dial that is easily adjusted while wearing gloves.

 ski helmet - we found the ratio to fit longer, oval head shapes the best.